 Please consider your colleagues, other students and the trainer.
-If you're unwell, please don't come along to the course.
+If you're unwell you SHOULD NOT not come along to the course.

 Prior to Covid-19, 12 people were allowed as a maximum on a first aid course and for some other courses such as Fire Safety a maximum of 15.

-Group numbers may now need to be reduced to comply.
-Room sizes will mean limiting the numbers of students to ensure that all can respect the 2 metre social distancing measures.
+Room sizes may mean limiting the numbers of students attending to ensure sensible distancing measures.

-Training rooms must be set up to ensure strict 2 metres social distancing measures and each training room size will be assessed before the course is booked.
+Training rooms must be set up to ensure to ensure sensible distancing measures and each training room size should be assessed before the course is booked.

 Training room requirements